VietCPQ94/react-signify/README.md

 ### reset

-Tool allows to restore the default value.
+A tool that allows restoring the default value.
+Helps free up resources when no longer in use.

 ```tsx
 import { signify } from 'react-signify';